Bogdanp/personal-website/content/post/this-is-fine.md

 software.
 I think Rust is Good, but this sucks.

+[^1]: What we've got here is a cryptography package that transitively
+    depends on at least 393 other packages, every single one of which is a potential attack vector.
+Is this fine?
+I don't know.
+    Maybe?

-[^1]: Vaguely, I remember something about some Rust packages that use
+[^2]: Vaguely, I remember something about some Rust packages that use
     Wasm to perform macro-expansion safely during builds, or something along those lines, so these may in fact be reasonable uses of these Wasm packages, by some definition of reasonable.
 It feels